Search

 7. The complete documentation on EFT administration can be found on our support website.

 The EFT.log can be enabled to log AWS-related info.
-Refer to EFT.log File for details of enabling logs in logging.cfg.
+Refer to "EFT.log" in the help for your version of EFT for details of enabling logs in logging.cfg.
 In logging.cfg, look for the following section, and change OFF to ON

 #